Compete INT’L All Media 2022

 Minot, North Dakota

-$2000 in Cash and Purchase Awards: five Merit Awards and one Best of Show.
-Best of Show earns a 2022-23 solo exhibition and an invitation to the Best of the Best exhibit.
+$2000 in Cash and Purchase Awards: five Merit Awards and one Best of Show chosen by juror.
+Purchase Awards selected by faculty committee.
+Best of Show earns a future solo exhibition and an invitation to future Best of the Best exhibits.

-The Americas juried exhibitions publish illustrated catalogs.
+The INT’L juried exhibitions publish an illustrated catalog.
 A complimentary copy will be sent to each entrant.

-2 entries $30; additional entries $5 each.
-Maximum of five entries per artist.
+2 entries/$30; Additional Entries: $5 each.
+Maximum of five entries allowed per artist.

 Download Prospectus and Application.
-Entries will be accepted by email only.
+Entries will be accepted by postal mail or email only.

-All entrants will be notified of selection results via e-mail by December 15.
+Entries will be acknowledged by e-mail as they are received.
+All entrants will be notified of selection results via e-mail on July 6.

 SALES & COPYRIGHTS